larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 Change N  = 100,000,000

-When you decrease N, the count lowers ( mean and std dv decreases) for each values between 0-100.
-When you increase M, the count increases (mean and st dv increases) fpr each value between 0-100.
+When you decrease N, the count frequency lowers ( mean and std dv decreases) for each of the values between 0-100.
+When you increase N, the count frequency increases (mean and st dv increases) for each of the values between 0-100.
 The computing power is also higher.

 * **(c) - 3pts:** Fix a random engine of your choice from part (a), and now vary five different [distributions](http://www.cplusplus.com/reference/random/) for just the psedo-random numbers.
 Again, analyze your results with graphs and statistics of choice.

+The following are five different distributions used for Ranlux random engine:

+1) Normal Distribution

+Spearman's RHO:

+2)

+3)

+4)

+5)

 * **(d)- 4pts:** Generate random numbers in two-dimensions for a unit square.
 Plot the results for the different random number engines.
 The vertical axis should vary N in increasing order.
 The horizontal axis should show of the random number engines.

 * **(e)- 4pts:** Generate random numbers in two-dimensions for a unit square.
 Plot the results for the different distributions.
 The vertical axis should vary N in increasing order.
 The horizontal axis should show of the random number engines.
 (See [Random Numbers Webcourse page](https://webcourses.ucf.edu/courses/1246518/pages/random-numbers?module_item_id=10541423) for a rough idea what you should produce.)

 * **(f)- 4pts:** Repeat parts (d) and (e) with a unit circle.

 ##Part 2 - Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations) (30 pts)